 Some age old questions are..."How long will I live", and "How to live longer"?
 There are many reasons that we have a long life.
 We can have good genes, a good attitude, minimum stress, friends and family, eating and drinking sanely, avoiding toxic relations, live in a clean environment and on and on.

 Let's first take a look and find out what our life expectancy is projected to be.
 Depending on where we live, we may not have to be concerned about changing our lifestyle.
-Dr. James Bennet, a researcher at Imperial College London predicts the countries that will have the best life expectancy in 2030.
-Here is his results:
+Dr. James Bennett, a researcher at Imperial College London predicts the countries that will have the best life expectancy in 2030.
+Here are his results: